 The answer to that question is yes, most of the time!
 The only time we don’t recommend in doing so is when we see that it would not hold up as a lifetime lasting investment!
 If we find the condition of the existing is suitable, with some prep to the existing tile and special blend thinset designed for this application, it can be done!
-When this option is being considered, the question is now what to do about the transition from the higher floor than the hallway?
-Here we show one of our wood thresholds custom tailored and developed onsite.
+When this option is being considered, the question is now what to do about the transition from the higher floor to the hallway?
+Here we show one of our wood thresholds custom-tailored and developed onsite.
 This is just one option, but its the most popular due to its gradual feel and appearance!

 Project Objection: Open concept & good quality constructed cabinetry, and completed according to the budget!

-ELECTRICAL – 6 dedicated electrical circuits to upgrade to current electrical appliance standards.
+- ELECTRICAL – 6 dedicated electrical circuits to upgrade to current electrical appliance standards.

-PLUMBING – Upgraded to accommodate dishwasher & disposal into the design.
+- PLUMBING – Upgraded to accommodate dishwasher & disposal into the design.

-BEARING WALL – A bearing beam was positioned to replace a bearing wall that divided the dinning room and the kitchen.
+- BEARING WALL – A bearing beam was positioned to replace a bearing wall that divided the dinning room and the kitchen.
 Typical for an old Cape Code Home!

-FLOORING – Achieve a smooth transition, “created one elevation”, from new kitchen tiled flooring to the existing rooms hardwood flooring.
+- FLOORING – Achieve a smooth transition, “created one elevation”, from new kitchen tiled flooring to the existing rooms hardwood flooring.
 Old flooring was removed all the way to exposing oak floor joist.
 Floor joist where shimmed due to inconsistent elevations from one to another.

-SOFFIT REMOVAL – Removed soffit to accommodate 42 inch tall cabinets.
+- SOFFIT REMOVAL – Removed soffit to accommodate 42 inch tall cabinets.